NikyAviator/nikolai-kocev-v2/README.md

 I am doing the latter, with **:latest** tag.

-📝 My Docker Hub repo name is the same as my project repo name on GitHub.
+📝 My Docker Hub repo name is **not** the same as my project repo name on GitHub.

 Side Note, **Tag** the image for **GCP**: